insidae/website/content/26-04-2020/index.md

     <img class="cover" src="/Vienna.jpg" alt="Vienna Travel Poster" />
 </div>

-This travel poster for Vienna is an ideal example of the type of design which could work really well as a vector illustration.
+This travel poster for Vienna is an ideal example of the type of design that translates really well to a vector illustration.
 It has clear contrasting lines, flat colours, and a relatively small amount of detail.

 What's even more useful is that we can clearly make out which elements are sat in front of each other.
 This might not sound like much, but it means we can deconstruct the image and play with the perspective using an effect called parallax (but we'll save that for another time).